-I, , hereby voluntarily agree and consent to the following: (Print Name) (please initial) I understand I that while I am enrolled in the Department of Physical Therapy, School of Allied Health Professions, Loma L inda University I will be involved in activities that may increase my risk of injury or illness above those associ iated with everyday activities of daily living.
-These activities include: nids and airborne pathogens (Examples: Hepatitis, TB, HIV, needle sticks) e to performing/receiving physical therapy treatment activities on/from partners and on clinical rotations Psychological Stress - due t successfully complete tl to the curriculum load, which requires in and out of class commitment to the program erial (Examples: formaldehyde, betadine, rubbing alcohol and video images to be taken of me while I am enrolled at Loma Linda University.
-I understand that these e images will be used for educational and promotional purposes only. (please initial) I understand that to successfully complete the program I must be able to perform the and need reasonable accommodation "Essential Functions".
-I understand that if I am an individual with a disability on to fully participate in this program, I must obtain the Student Information and Requested Accommodation forms Hall Room 1603. from Dr. Craig Jackson, Dean, School of Allied Health Professions in Nichol
+I, , hereby voluntarily agree and consent to the following: (Print Name) I understand that while I am enrolled in the Department of Physical Therapy, School of Allied Loma Linda University I will be involved in activities that may increase my risk of injury or associated with everyday activities of daily living.
+These activities include: Exposure to b Musculoskele lood, body fluids and airborne pathogens (Examples: Hepatitis, TB, HIV, needle sticks) tal injury - due to performing/receiving physical therapy treatment activities on/from partners pratory setting and on clinical rotations Psychological Stress - due to the curriculum load, which requires in and out of class commitment to ly complete the program Exposure to h azardous material (Examples: formaldehyde, betadine, rubbing alcohol I allow still and video images to be taken of me while I am enrolled at Loma Linda and that these images will be used for educational and promotional purposes only.
+Department of Physi and need reasonable I understand that to successfully complete the program I must be able to perform the cal Therapy's "Essential Functions".
+I understand that if I am an individual with a disability accommodation to fully participate in this program, I must obtain the Student Information and odation forms from Dr. Craig Jackson, Dean, School of Allied Health Professions in Nichol